ATemova/ATemova/README.md

 # Hi, I'm Anastasija 👋

-Passionate Computer Science student 👩🏻‍💻 from Skopje, North Macedonia 🏛️, currently based in Koper, Slovenia 🏖️.
-I am pursuing my bachelor’s degree 🎓 at the [University of Primorska](https://www.famnit.upr.si/en), where I am dedicated to acquiring a robust understanding of computer science principles and technologies.
+Passionate Computer Science student 👩🏻‍💻 from Skopje, North Macedonia 🏛️, currently based in Slovenia.
+I am pursuing my bachelor’s degree 🎓 where I am dedicated to acquiring a robust understanding of computer science principles and technologies.
 My goal is to harness this knowledge to drive innovation 💡 and solve complex problems 🔍, aiming to make a meaningful and positive impact 🌟 in the tech industry.
 Through my studies and hands-on experiences, I strive to develop solutions that not only address current challenges but also pave the way for future advancements 🚀.

-- 📍 Koper, Slovenia 🏖️
+- 📍 Slovenia
 - 🏘️ Skopje, North Macedonia
 - 📧 Reach me via email: [temanastasa@gmail.com](mailto:temanastasa@gmail.com)
 - 👩🏻‍💻 ROS Developer and Full-stack Developer at [Ubiquity Robotics](https://www.ubiquityrobotics.com/)